 Sublingual immunotherapy (SLIT) is very safe.
 Large studies on thousands of children have never found any serious reactions (which do sometimes occur with SCIT).

-The most common side effects were itchiness and swelling in the mouth after taking the drops or tablet.
+The most common side effects are itchiness and swelling in the mouth after taking the drops or tablet.
 This can be prevented by taking antihistamines beforehand, or if the symptoms are recurrent, reducing the dose.

 If your doctor thinks that SLIT might help you, then you will be offered an appointment in a specialist allergy clinic.
 SLIT works best if you are sensitised to one allergen and agree to regularly take medication every day.
-Thus during the clinic appointment, a detailed history will be taken and skin prick tests will be performed to a range of pollens and other allergens.
+Thus, during the clinic appointment, a detailed history will be taken and skin prick tests will be performed to a range of pollens and other allergens.
 We will also ensure that, if you have asthma, it is well controlled so that you can have the treatment.